ern0/gioco-a-intervalli/doc/lessons.md

-On C64, without `RENUMBER` command, you can find yourself quickly in the situation that you can't insert a larger block of lines because of line numbers.
+On C64, without `RENUMBER` command, you can find yourself quickly in the situation that you can't insert more lines because of line numbers.
 That's embarrasing, and can be solved only by some tiresome handwork.

 Labels are better, but
 that requires another editor concept, e.g. MUMPS.
 If you ask me, labels are far better than line numbers.

 Yes, instead of writing `renumber.py`,